-While the iPhone 16 was built for Apple Intelligence, it has been on the market for over a month without any of those headline features available.
-That is finally changing with the release of iOS 18.1 — Apple's artificial intelligence features are now finally rolling out, following an extensive beta testing period.
+While the iPhone 16 was built for Apple Intelligence, it has been on the market in the UK for a few months without any of those headline features available.
+That is finally changing with the release of iOS 18.2 — Apple's artificial intelligence features are now finally rolling out to the UK as well as the US, following an extensive beta testing period.

 Apple Intelligence aims to transform how we interact with our iPhones, iPads and Mac computers.
 With new AI-powered tools and features, Apple is blending advanced machine learning and natural language processing with practical functionality.